 • Shipping Costs: None.
 Shipping and Handling is FREE.
 SORRY, we do not ship to South Africa.

-• Return Policy: 365 days No Questions Asked Money Back
+• Return Policy: 365 days No Questions Asked Money Back (30 days on Instant Downloads)

 For dozens of TESTIMONIALS click HERE